The Bass

 Moving the cutoff: filter sweeps

 A static filter is fine.
 A moving filter is alive.
-Use a signal to sweep the cutoff.
+Use a signal to sweep the cutoff over time.

 filter sweep